JohannesHoppe/HybridApps/Docs/index.md

 </div>
 ```

-Which renders to this screen in Apache Cordova / Icenium:
+Which renders to this screen in Apache Cordova / AppBuilder:
 ![Screenshot](images/cordova_bootstrap_knockout.png)

 Bootstrap comes with a lot of CSS tricks.
 For example a special font ("[glyphicons](http://glyphicons.com/)") is used to create scalable icons.
-Those iconfont contain icons instead of letters.
-A good font looks sharp on all devices, so that higher pixel ratios of "retina displays" do not have any negative impact.
+This font contains icons instead of letters.
+A good iconfont looks sharp on all devices, so that higher pixel ratios of "retina displays" do not have any negative impact.
 As a best practice, try to avoid pixel images in a mobile application.
-You might want to check [Font Awesome](http://fontawesome.com) and **[weloveiconfonts.com](http://weloveiconfonts.com/)** for more icon fonts. too.
+You might want to check [Font Awesome](http://fontawesome.com) and **[weloveiconfonts.com](http://weloveiconfonts.com/)** for more icons. too.

 <a name="jQM"></a>
-## 3. jQuery Mobile based App
+## 3. Dedicated Framework - jQuery Mobile based App

 As we have seen, Bootstrap has "mobile first" responsive grid and a appealing flat graphical style.
 But it is still designed to work on mobile engines as well as in normal browsers.
+Lets take a look on a dedicated mobile framework.

-The demo **"CordovajQueryMobileDemo"** utilizes jQuery for data retrieval and renders its content with jQuery Mobile.
+The demo **"CordovajQueryMobile"** utilizes jQuery for data retrieval and renders its content with jQuery Mobile.
 JQuery mobile (often abbreviated as **jQM**) goes on step further and concentrates on mobile scenarios only.
 As the name suggests, it is a framework on top of jQuery.
-While Bootstrap does its (black) magic with CSS tricks, jQuery mobile is overcoming HTML5 limitations with JavaScript.
+While Bootstrap does its magic with CSS tricks, jQuery mobile is overcoming HTML5 limitations with JavaScript.
 For example a button is transformed from this:

 ```html
 <button type="submit">Go</button>